 Come to Iceland during winter time; explore the most popular sights while chasing the spectacular Northern Lights or Aurora Borealis.
 Iceland has so much to offer and is such an easy place to travel to that the destination makes for a perfect short-break winter weekend, particularly if you are a family.

-Arrive in Iceland today, and transfer on arrival from Keflavik airport to your hotel in Reykjavik to check in for an overnight stay.
+Day 1: Arrive in Iceland today, and transfer on arrival from Keflavik airport to your hotel in Reykjavik to check in for an overnight stay.
 Your arrival day is a time for settling in and exploring the city.
-It’s a small and walkable city so easy to explore, and there are plenty of places to eat too.
-When you book we’ll be able to make suggestions for your first experiences of Iceland depending on your flight time and interests.

 DAY 5: BLUE LAGOON

 This morning is free for you to relax, take a visit to Reykjavik’s famous hot dog stand before for the Blue Lagoon, one of Iceland’s most must-do experiences.
 Relax in the beautiful milky blue water of the Blue Lagoon before taking your flight home or moving onto a fish feast for dinner, on the Reykjanes peninsula, followed by a final hunt for the Northern Lights.
 Departure day, and the airport shuttle bus will pick you up for the transfer back to Keflavik airport.